BucketsPlease/BettingGames/README.md

 - not catering for users as it was not required.

 # BettingGames
+- code-first approach, migrations.
-- can run the api.
+- Run the api.
 - swagger will launch.
 - Endpoint PlayRoulette is the endpoint you can use.
 - Endpoint GetAllPreviousBets to return all bets you have currently entered.